Quantifying Quantum Computational Advantage on a Processor of Ultracold Atoms: Bayesian test

-\textbf{Bayesian test.} Next, we explore the larger systems.
-In these cases, the samples are sparse compared to the dimension of the Hilbert space.
-To validate the quantum machine, we perform Bayesian hypothesis tests against a series of mock-ups.
+Next, we explore the larger-scale systems where the samples are sparse compared to the Hilbert space.
+To validate samples generated by the quantum machine, we perform Bayesian hypothesis tests \cite{Bentivegna2014} against a series of mock-ups.
 This Bayesian method has been used to validate the performance of large-scale boson sampling experiments \cite{Zhong2021a,Madsen2022}.
 For an ideal probability distribution $P_{\mathrm{ideal}}$ and a mock-up one $P_{\mathrm{mk}}$, we test the likelihood of the samples from the two probability distributions.
 Specifically, we define a ratio of the Bayesian likelihood $ \mathcal{B}(\mathrm{ideal},\mathrm{mk})$ as:

-where $n$ is the number of the samples and $S_i$ is an instance of the samples.
-A likelihood ratio $ \mathcal{B}(\mathrm{ideal},\mathrm{mk}) >0.5$ means that the samples are more likely generated from the ideal sampler rather than the mock-up sampler.
+where $n$ is the number of the samples and $s_i$ is an instance of the samples.
+A likelihood ratio $ \mathcal{B}(\mathrm{ideal},\mathrm{mk}) >0.5$ means that the samples are more likely generated from the ideal sampler rather than from the mock-up one.